OpenWaterFoundation/owf-tstool-aws-plugin/doc-user-mkdocs-project/docs/command-ref/AwsS3/AwsS3.md

 for example to invalidate all files in a folder that has been deleted or uploaded.

-By default, CloudFront paths associated with S3 files will not immediately be invalidated on CloudFront and won't be visible in URLs.
+By default, CloudFront paths associated with S3 files will not be invalidated on CloudFront (`InvalidateCloudFront=False`) and new or updated content won't be visible via CloudFront URLs.

 [CloudFront invalidation costs](https://aws.amazon.com/cloudfront/pricing/) are higher than [S3 upload costs](https://aws.amazon.com/s3/pricing/) and therefore sometimes it makes sense to invalidate files with one request after performing multiple S3 operations, rather than to automatically invalidate changed S3 files.
-Therefore, the CloudFront invalidation in this command is disabled by default.
+Therefore, the CloudFront invalidation in this command is disabled by default (`InvalidateCloudFront=False`) but can be enabled as needed.
 If necessary, a separate [`AwsCloudFront`](../AwsCloudFront/AwsCloudFront.md) command can be used.

 **<p style="text-align: center;">